A swish of the hips and a swagger of arrogance and the audience were transported back to the 1960s and to the The Kinks at the height of their fame.

-First shown in 2014, the story of the popular band saw a West End run and was due a tour in 2020, only for the Covid lockdown to lead to its cancellation.
+Sunny Afternoon was first shown in 2014, and the story of the popular band saw a West End run, before being delayed due to the Covid pandemic.

-Five years later and the musical is bigger and brighter, but full of the same enthusiasm and energy which had a packed audience joining in the fun and helped by sponsorship from the local Glaswegian drinks company.
+Six years later and the musical is bigger and brighter but full of the same enthusiasm and energy which had a packed audience joining in the fun.

 In the musical, his role is played by Danny Horn, who is impressive, clearly investing much energy and vibe.